onurkdev/onurkdev/README.md

 Currently Im on a BilgeAdam Boost .NET FullStack Developer Bootcamp, will finish in 2022 June

-Self Studied Dart, Flutter, NodeJS, MongoDB and C# via Udemy Classes
+Self Studied Dart, Flutter, NodeJS, MongoDB and C# via Udemy Classes , currently working on www.hrfashion.net web/mobile HR platform project

 Also interested in AI image processing with GANs.